 Medicinal uses of Ayapana (Eupatorium triplinerve)

-Ayapana has antiseptic, expectorant, liver protecting, ulcer preventing, and wound healing properties.
+Ayapana has antiseptic, expectorant, the liver protecting, ulcer preventing, and wound healing properties.
 Its oral intake stops bleeding, detoxifies blood, cures fever, promotes sweating and thins the blood.

 Purgation or Virechan (Ayurveda) is an induced cleaning process using herbs.
-It is done to cleanse digestive system and typically recommended in Pitta/Bile and liver disorders.
+It is done to cleanse digestive system and typically recommended in Pitta/Bile and the liver disorders.
 It is useful in piles, poisoning, skin diseases, nausea, vomiting, colitis, chronic fevers, enlarged abdomen and jaundice.
 Virechan helps body to get rid of ama/toxins and excess pitta.
-Excessive bile or pitta in body is responsible for many diseases such as skin diseases, pimples, rashes, vomiting, jaundice etc.
+Excessive bile or Pitta in the body is responsible for many diseases such as skin diseases, pimples, rashes, vomiting, jaundice etc.

 Virechan is not done in weak, old people, pregnant women, during menstruation, in uterus prolapse, weak digestion, Vata diseases, bleeding disorders etc.

 Ayapanai has laxative and emetic properties due to which it can be used for virechan purpose.
-A decoction prepared using all five parts of plant viz. leaves, roots, flowers, fruits and stem when taken in large doses causes vomiting and loose motions.
+A decoction prepared using all five parts of the plant viz. leaves, roots, flowers, fruits and stem when taken in large doses causes vomiting and loose motions.

 Fever due to cough or excess pitta/bile

 Ayapanai has expectorant properties.
-In case of fever due to cough, prepare a decoction by boiling 10 gm leaves in 200 ml water.
+In the case of fever due to cough, prepare a decoction by boiling 10 gm leaves in 200 ml water.
 Drink this twice or thrice a day.